1inch/1inch-sdk-go/golang/README.md

 ## Issues/Suggestions

-For any problems you have with the SDK or suggestions for improvements, please create an
+For any problems you have with the SDK or suggestions for improvements, please create an [issue](https://github.com/1inch/1inch-sdk/issues) here on GitHub

 ## Development